NRCan/datahub-portal/Portal/src/Datahub.Portal/Pages/Forms/LanguageTraining/FormFooter.md

 - _I have had a discussion with my supervisor/manager about language training and it is part of my learning plan;_

-- _I commit to attend the first two weeks of the session;_
+- _I commit to attend the first two weeks of the session should I be accepted;_

 - _I commit to the language training plan and will not miss more than 20% of classes;_